Seagate/seagate-tools/README.md

 # Seagate-tools

-Seagate-tools is a common repository of the tools developed inhouse by the Seagate Engineers for testing object storage.
-It consists majorly Performance benchmarking, profiling and analytic tools along with multi-utility dashbaords.
+Seagate-tools is a common repository of tools developed in-house by the Seagate Engineers for testing object storage.
+It consists of majorly Performance benchmarking, profiling, and analytic tools along with multi-utility dashboards.

 ## Overview

-> Dashboards section carries the source code of web based user interfaces such as Cortx-Companion, Perf-Rest and SuperPerf.
-This directory consists sub-directories for:
+> Dashboards section carries the source code of web-based user interfaces such as Cortx-Companion, Perf-Rest, and SuperPerf.
+This directory consists of sub-directories for:

 ### Cortx-Companion

-[Cortx-companion](https://github.com/Seagate/seagate-tools/blob/main/dashboards/cortx-companion/readme.md) includes Performance tabs that summarizes Benchmark results of all Performance testbed, H/W, custom runs with a wide range of filters.
-Moreover, Performance graphs tab facilitates comparison of any run data with any previous Perf results.
-Alongwith, QA tabs that briefs executive and engineering summary of a build executed by CFT.
+[Cortx-companion](https://github.com/Seagate/seagate-tools/blob/main/dashboards/cortx-companion/readme.md) includes Performance tabs that summarize Benchmark results of all Performance testbed, H/W, custom runs with a wide range of filters.
+Moreover, the Performance graphs tab facilitates the comparison of any run data with any previous Perf results.
+Along with, QA tabs that brief executive and engineering summary of a build tested by CFT.

 ### Perf-Rest

-[Perf-Rest](https://github.com/Seagate/seagate-tools/blob/main/dashboards/perf-rest/readme.md) is a REST API providing Performance endpoints for accessing performance metrics, Sanity Data and endpoints needed for SuperPerf.
+[Perf-Rest](https://github.com/Seagate/seagate-tools/blob/main/dashboards/perf-rest/readme.md) is a REST API providing Performance endpoints for accessing performance metrics, Sanity Data, and endpoints needed for SuperPerf.

 ### SuperPerf

 [SuperPerf](https://github.com/Seagate/seagate-tools/blob/main/dashboards/superperf/readme.md) is a superset of all performance tools.
-It consists of the source code of Perf-Sanity to begin with.
-Perf-Sanity is a jenkins based Perf CI/CD that captures performance results for various kinds of builds.
+It consists of the source code of Perf-Sanity, to begin with.
+Perf-Sanity is a Jenkins-based Perf CI/CD that captures performance results for various kinds of builds.

 > Performance section holds source code for Performance benchmarking and I/O profiling.
 It includes:

 ### PerfLine

 [PerfLine](https://github.com/Seagate/seagate-tools/blob/main/performance/PerfLine/readme.md) is primarily a cortx Profiler.
-It has extended capabilities of running different benchmarks and microbenchmarks and other custom workloads in multi-user shared environment.
+It has extended capabilities of running different benchmarks and microbenchmarks and other custom workloads in a multi-user shared environment.

 There are three parts:

 -   wrapper - Executables including report generator, statistic gather scripts
--   webui - Web server based PerfLine UI for interacting with PerfLine
+-   WebUI - Web server-based PerfLine UI for interacting with PerfLine
--   ansible playbook - Ansible based PerfLine Installation
+-   ansible-playbook - Ansible-based PerfLine Installation

 ### PerfPro